The Sophomore Year Experience (SOYE) includes programming and activities designed especially to help you throughout your second year as a Comet:

 - Participate as your country’s ambassador in International Student Orientation.

-- Participate in International Week Events.
+- Participate in on-campus International Center events.

 - Attend an ISSO cultural trip (Texas State Fair, Six Flags, Dallas Museum of Art, etc).